kbridson/rails-demos-and-deets-2021-test/demo-11-one-to-many-associations-part-1.md

 # {{ page.title }}

-In this demonstration, I will show how to set up a one-to-many model association by creating the appropriate migrations and model declarations.
-We will continue to build upon on the _QuizMe_ project from the previous demos, and we will also update the seeds, fixtures, and tests to use the new association.
+In this demonstration, I will show how to set up and use one-to-many model class associations.
+We will continue to build upon on the _QuizMe_ project from the previous demos

-In particular, we will be updating our model design by adding a new model class, `Quiz`, and a new one-to-many association between the `Quiz` and `McQuestion` model classes, as depicted in Figure 1.
+In particular, we will be updating our model design by adding a new one-to-many association between the `Quiz` and `McQuestion` model classes, as depicted in Figure 1.

 <div class="figure-container mx-auto my-4" style="max-width: 960px;">
 <figure class="figure">
 <img src="{{ site.baseurl }}/resources/demo11_fig01.svg" class="figure-img img-fluid rounded border" alt="Class diagram.">
 <figcaption class="figure-caption">Figure 1.
-Model class design diagram showing (1) the new model class <code>Quiz</code> and (2) the one-to-many association between <code>Quiz</code> and <code>McQuestion</code>.
-In particular, each <code>Quiz</code> object has many <code>McQuestion</code> objects, and each <code>McQuestion</code> object belongs to one <code>Quiz</code> object.</figcaption>
+Model class design diagram showing the one-to-many association between <code>Quiz</code> and <code>McQuestion</code>.
+As per the association, each <code>Quiz</code> object has many <code>McQuestion</code> objects, and each <code>McQuestion</code> object belongs to one <code>Quiz</code> object.</figcaption>
 </figure>
 </div>

 In order to implement this association, there are a series of high-level tasks we will perform:

-1. Create the new model class `Quiz`, including input validations and model tests to verify its correctness.
 1. Add a foreign key (FK) column to our existing `mc_questions` table by creating a new database migration.
 The purpose of this FK column will be to reference `Quiz` records.
 The FK column is necessary to satisfy the [Rails ORM for one-to-many associations](https://guides.rubyonrails.org/association_basics.html#the-has-many-association).
 1. Add declarations to the `Quiz` and `McQuestion` model classes to set up the one-to-many association.
 In particular, `Quiz` will get a `has_many` declaration, and `McQuestion` will get a `belongs_to` declaration.
 1. Update the model test fixtures to incorporate association links.